workgroupengineering/Documentation/docs/distribution-publishing/macos.md

 * Add them if they do not exists.
 * Export them with a password.
 * Open them and import into KeyChain Access.
+* In KeyChain you should see this certificates `3rd Party Mac Developer Installer` and `Apple Distribution`.
+If cert names are started with another strings - you've created a wrong certificate.
+Try again.
 * Expand imported keys in KeyChain and double click on a private key inside.
-* Go to Access Control Tab
+* Go to Access Control Tab.
 * Select `Allow all applications to access this item` in case you don't want to enter a mac profile password for every file sign.

 ### Sandbox and entitlements <a id="sandbox-and-entitlements"></a>